 The Foundation Programme (FP) is a work-based programme designed to support early-career pharmacists to develop the knowledge and skills necessary to deliver safe and effective pharmaceutical care to patients.

 The programme requires pharmacists to evidence the 26 competencies within the Royal Pharmaceutical Society's (RPS) Foundation Pharmacy Framework via the development of a portfolio.
 To support the development of the required competencies, pharmacists attend workshop sessions and undertake structured practice activities within the workplace.
 Pharmacists undertaking the Foundation Programme are supported by an Educational Supervisor, a more experienced practitioner who can provide support and guidance throughout the programme.

-To successfully complete the Foundation Programme, pharmacists must submit the FP portfolio of evidence developed during their in-practice training to NICPLD for verification.
-FP pharmacists must also undertake a final interview assessment.
-On successful completion of both parts of the assessment process (portfolio and interview), FP pharmacists will be issued with a Certificate of Completion.
+To successfully complete the Foundation Programme, pharmacists must submit their FP portfolio of evidence developed during their in-practice training to NICPLD for assessment.
+Candidates whose portfolio meets the required standard will be issued with a Certificate of Completion.

 NICPLD currently offers foundation programmes to pharmacists working in the following roles: